-Custodial activities for the Pooled Fund are performed by JPMorgan Investor Services.
+Investment custodial activities for the Pooled Fund are performed by JPMorgan Chase Bank NA.

 The Pooled Fund is a separate reporting entity for accounting and taxation purposes.

 The Economic Entity comprises -

 - The SAS Trustee Corporation Division of the Government Service of NSW, as the controlled entity ("the STC Division"), and - STC as the parent entity of the STC Division (referred to as the "Statutory Corporation" in the above statements).